2022 Florida Statutes< Back to Statute Search

 (a) A student who entered 9th grade in a Florida public school in the 2003-2004 school year, or any year thereafter, and earned a Florida standard high school diploma or a student who is serving as an active duty member of any branch of the United States Armed Services is not required to be assessed for readiness for college-level work in communication and computation and is not required to enroll in developmental education instruction in a Florida College System institution.
 However, a student who is not required to be assessed for readiness for college-level work in communication and computation and is not required to enroll in developmental education under this paragraph may opt to be assessed and to enroll in developmental education instruction, and the college shall provide such assessment and instruction upon the student’s request.

-(b) A student who is assessed for readiness for college-level computation and communication and whose assessment results indicate a need for developmental education must be advised of all the developmental education options offered at the institution and, after advisement, may enroll in the developmental education option of his or her choice.
+(b) A student who is assessed for readiness for college-level communication and computation and whose assessment results indicate a need for developmental education must be advised of all the developmental education options offered at the institution and, after advisement, may enroll in the developmental education option of his or her choice.

 (c) A student who demonstrates readiness by achieving or exceeding the test scores established by the state board and enrolls in a Florida College System institution within 2 years after achieving such scores shall not be required to retest or complete developmental education when admitted to any Florida College System institution.